awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-search-studio.md

    + Output artifacts
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-search-column-list.png)

 1. To limit the column names when you search the detail sections, start typing the column name\.
-The list of column names displays only those columns with a name that starts with the text string that you enter\.
+The list displays only those columns with a name that starts with the text string that you enter\.

-1. Choose the column name to search on that column\.

-1. One of the following types of dialog boxes opens that's specific to the column you chose in the previous step:
+1. Choose the column that you want to search on\.
+This opens a dialog that's specific to the type of data in that column\.

+1. Enter your search criteria in the dialog for the appropriate data type:
    + **String** – Enter a text string in the search dialog box that opens\.
 Enter a string of at least three characters that's part of the component's property value\.
 This filter limits the list to those components with a property value that contains the text string\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-search-string.png)
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-search-string2.png)
    + **Discrete values** – Choose one or more of the property values from the list\.
 This filter limits the list to those components with a property value that matches at least one of the chosen values\.
 For the **Trial component type** column, **Others** matches components with no value in the column\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-search-values.png)
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-search-values2.png)
+   + **Date** – Enter a date in **From Date** and **To Date** or select the dates from the calendar\.
+This filter limits the list to those components that were created or last modified in the specified data range\.
+   + **Created by** – Select **Me** or **Everyone else**\.
+This filter limits the list to those components that were created by the currently signed\-in user or everyone but the currently signed\-in user\.
    + **Tag** – Choose the tag to search\.
 For more information, see [Search by Tag](#experiments-search-studio-tags)\.
    + **Detail columns** – Specify the conditions that the component's property value must satisfy\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-search-conditions.png)